ceandrade/brkga_mp_ipr_cpp/README.md

   ```

 - `addNewSolutionObserver()`: This method adds a callback that is triggered
-  when an overall improved solution is found by the algorithm.
+  when the algorithm finds an overall improved solution.
 It also
-  adds an additional stop point if the users finds it useful by return `true`.
+  adds stop point if the user finds it useful by returning `true`.
   This is very useful for tracking the evolution of the algorithm, for instance:

   ```cpp